deuxfleurs-org/aerogramme/doc/src/installation.md

 Install a Rust nightly toolchain: [go to Rustup](https://rustup.rs/).

 Install and deploy a Garage cluster: [go to Garage documentation](https://garagehq.deuxfleurs.fr/documentation/quick-start/).
+Make sure that you download a binary that supports K2V.
+Currently, you will find them in the "Extra build" section of the Download page.

 Clone Aerogramme's repository: